-Create a Batch Loop in a Data Workflow to perform one action on a large group of data at once.
-Think of working with a massive data set that you want to turn into Unqork submissions.
-You'll use one of Unqork's internal APIs (application programming interfaces) to do that.
-You know that the API call will be the same to create each submission.
-But a Create Submissions API call has a limit, allowing for the creation of only 50 submissions at a time.
-So, you'll need to group your data into sets of 50 before sending it through the API call.
-To do that, you'll build a batch loop Data Workflow.
+You’ll typically create a batch loop in a Data Workflow to act on a large set of data simultaneously.
+Imagine you’re working with a large data set that must be converted into Unqork submissions.
+To accomplish this task, you’ll use one of Unqork’s internal APIs.
+But the Create Submissions API used to create each submission has a limit.
+You can only create up to 50 submissions per call.
+So, you must group your data into batches of 50 before sending it through the API.
+To handle that batching process, you’ll build a Batch Loop Data Workflow.

-A batch loop Data Workflow works by separating your data into groups of a certain size.
+A Batch Loop Data Workflow separates your data into groups of a certain size.
 You can set the number of items you want in each batch while configuring your Data Workflow.
 Then, the Data Workflow separates your data and assigns each group its own index.
-It's this group index the looping Data Workflow then references while running.
+This batch index is what the looping Data Workflow references.

 Configuration